SkylabsAI/workspace/README.md

 This repository provides infrastructure for cloning and working on the various SkyLabs AI repositories (public of private), within a single workspace.

-This repository also hosts infrastructure for CI and docker images.

 Getting Started
 ---------------

 This section gives detailed instructions for setting up a local workspace.
-The instructions assume that the workspace is cloned in a directory that will hold potentially many copies of the workspace, in the form of `git` work-trees.
+The instructions assume that the workspace is cloned in a directory that will hold potentially many copies of the workspace, some containing `git` work-trees.

 ### Setting Up The Workspace